vtexan/emcdotnext-minecraft/README.md

 `vagrant up`

-This process will automatically deploy three CentoOS 7.1 nodes, download the ScaleIO 2.0 software and install a full ScaleIO Cluster with GUI.
+This process will automatically deploy three CentOS 7.1 nodes, download the ScaleIO 2.0 software and install a full ScaleIO Cluster with GUI.
 It will also setup Docker and REX-Ray to give the containers storage persistence.
 Please note, more REX-Ray information can be found here:

   `https://github.com/emccode/vagrant/tree/master/rexray`